NevTrace-org/Easy-Connect/README.md

 - **Dedication:**
   - Development: 80 hours
   - UX/UI: 30 hours
-  - Project management / Marketing and communication: 20 hours
+  - Project management / Product management / Marketing and communication: 20 hours

 This planning and scope is subject to the technical availability of the mainnet and testnet networks, technical documentation, and development tools provided by Qubic, as well as the support required for the development of the various components of the solution.